markusyeo/ChatGPT-Tele-Bot/README.md

 > ### This is a project that provides you to build your own Telegram bot using ChatGPT An up to date Telegram Bot that generates replies using GPT-3. **Take note that this does not use ChatGPT at the moment so it does not have content retention.
+> ### Update 02 Feb 2023: The bot now makes use of revChatGPT which uses the official chatgpt api and we now have content keeping.

 ---
 > ### Thank you for Zero's [chatGPT-discord-bot](https://github.com/Zero6992/chatGPT-discord-bot) efforts in maintaining the discord bot.
 I want to give credit to Zero whose code I based this Telegram bot off on and influencing this readme.
 I'll be keeping this up to date as openai releases the new API and updating the features of the bot when there's an update.

 ## Features

 * `/chat [message]` Chat with ChatGPT!
 * `/help` Get help
+* `/reset` Reset the conversation

 # Setup